andreygubarev/ansible-debian/README.md

 Roles are necessary to address the issue of modifying the root partition without rebooting the instance.
 Typically, OS images have a single root partition, which cannot be modified without a reboot.
 This poses a challenge for automation since it requires manual intervention.
 The `tmproot_*` roles resolve this problem by mounting a temporary root partition and transferring the root to it.
 As a result, the root partition can be modified without having to reboot the instance.

+Caveats:
+- Roles require `root` user to be able to login via SSH.
+This is required to be able to pivot root and temporary root.
+Role uses `root` user `authorized_keys` to login via SSH.

 # Reference

 - [Ansible Galaxy](https://galaxy.ansible.com/andreygubarev/debian) - Find more information and download the collection.